 The Jewels in the Crown – The Imperial Treasury and the Court Library Deutsche Version dieser Tour

-The Schatzkammer is an absolute must for any discerning traveller to Vienna.
-Housed in the oldest part of the Hofburg Palace, it holds some of the finest pieces of medieval craftsmanship in Europe.
-Among its highlights are the crown of the Holy Roman Empire, the Austrian imperial crown of 1604 and the collar of the Order of the Golden Fleece, the highest order of chivalry in the western world.
-Marvel at the Habsburgs’ "inalienable heirlooms" or the gilt-silver cradle of Napoleon’s son, at priceless jewels and the world’s largest emerald crystal cut into a receptacle for ointment.
+Among its treasures are the Crown of the Holy Roman Empire, the Austrian Imperial Crown of 1604, and the collar of the Order of the Golden Fleece — the highest order of chivalry in the Western world.
+You’ll also marvel at the Habsburgs’ “inalienable heirlooms,” the gilt-silver cradle of Napoleon’s son, exquisite jewelled reliquaries, and the world’s largest cut emerald, shaped into an elegant ointment vessel.

 Meeting Point 1., Josefsplatz, in front of the monument